msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Recover unpaid MB WAY orders by converting them to Multibanco and notify the customer via email;
 * Automatic cancellation of orders when Multibanco, Payshop or MB WAY references expire;
-* Countdown timer on the “thank you” page for MB WAY payments;
+* Countdown timer on the “Thank you” page for MB WAY payments;
 * Save the MB WAY mobile number to the user profile for future purchases;
 * Trigger Multibanco and MB WAY payments when creating orders via the REST API;
 * Store and show IfthenPay fee on each order;